Frank-Devon/physics_engine/README.md

 # physics_engine
 This is a very rough physics simulation.
-Particles, mass, any-angle edges, and collision are simulated.
+Particles, mass, any-angle edges, and collisions are simulated.
 More to come soon.

 Requires SDL2, SDL_image, SDL_ttf libraries.
 Static linking is used.
 Compiles on linux with: